F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

 |

+.. _config-validation:

 Validation
 ----------

-On any initial configuration or re-configuration, it is recommended you validate Cloud Failover Extension's configuration to confirm it can properlycommunicate with the cloud environment and what actions will be performed.
+On any initial configuration or re-configuration, F5 recommends that you validate Cloud Failover Extension's configuration to confirm it can properly communicate with the cloud environment and what actions will be performed.

 On the **Standby** instance:

-1. Inspect the configuration: To confirm all the BIG-IPs interfaces have been identified.
+1. Inspect the configuration to confirm all the BIG-IPs interfaces have been identified.
     Use the `/inspect endpoint <https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/userguide/apidocs.html#tag/Information/paths/~1inspect/get>`_:  to list associated cloud objects.

     For example: